University Education is considered an important measure to attain a successful career not just in Singapore, but on a global scale as well.

 - A Letter of admission from the local or foreign school you are enrolled in

 - The finished application the student has signed and accomplished.

 The answer to this is not definite.
 Generally speaking, it is possible for some banks to allow taking out 2 loans at the same time.
 However, it is not advisable to overestimate your repayment abilities.
 This will mean another debt to worry about.
 As the popular saying goes, “Don’t bite off more than you chew”, which is something you should reflect on if you are thinking of acquiring 2 loans at the same time.

-The last alternate option is for you to apply for a Personal Loan from a Licensed Money Lender.
+The last alternate option is for you to apply for a best personal loan from a Licensed Money Lender.
 Applying for personal loans from a licensed money lender can possibly be one of the best options you have to finance for your education.
 Licensed Money Lenders intend to provide comparatively better alternatives to bank loans.
 They can provide:

 - Lower interest rate in relative to a banking institution

 - Shorter loan repayment or loan tenure (you can choose to complete the repayment period usually within 1 year)

 - Minimal of Credit Scores Required (As banks usually favor loan applicants or borrowers who maintain high credit scores)

 If you want more information about how this type of loan works, we recommend Singapore’s best-licensed money lender Bugis Credit.
 Bugis Credit offers you safe, reliable, and efficient loan approvals.
 They have been operating for years and are licensed and regulated under the Ministry of Law.
 Visit their website to learn more about their offers and to get started on your financing!

 Educational Loans are still borrowed financing.
 Missing repayment deadlines will most possibly incur more penalties, so paying your estimated interest rate and loan amount as soon as possible should be your priority.